performant-software/Neatline/docs/final/records-overview.md

 ## The Record Data Model

-All records share a common data model:
+All records share a common data model.
+Similar to elements on Omeka items, all fields are optional.

   - **Title**: A top-level, human-readable identifier.
 Used as a label for the record.
 Eg: "War and Peace"
   - **Slug**: A plain-text ID for the record, used to reference the record from TEI or HTML.
 Eg: `war-and-peace`